 First aid & pharmacy

-There is a first aid point at the festival area, which will serve during festival opening hours.
+There are first aid points at the festival area.
 The nearest pharmacy is located in REDI.
 Yliopiston Apteekki, Mannerheimintie 96, is open 24 hours.

 The Tuska festival has been granted the Check! label for safe events by the Finnish event industry association Tapahtumateollisuus ry.